 Vision / Aim

 Like many organizations in the world, Ombili Foundation's vision or plan, is to build a suitable home for the san people.
 It wants to make sure that the San people still hold the stone of their forefathers.
-To carry the language and culture, at the same time, getting educated and all the opportunities like everyone else.
-Ombili foundation wants to keep on doing this great job, and it needs all the support and sponsorship it can get from anyone willing to assist in making sure that this wonderful ethnical group's inhabitant, culture and social recognition is not lost.
+To carry the language and culture, at the same time, being educated and getting all the opportunities in life like everyone else.
+Ombili foundation wants to keep on doing this great job, and it will need all the support and sponsorship it can get from anyone willing to assist in making sure that this wonderful ethnical group's inhabitant, culture and social recognition is not lost.

 On the site of a former farm in Namibia, the Ombili Foundation is trying to enable the Khoi-San (Bushmen), who are threatened with extinction, to live in our world.

 The aim is to preserve the centuries-old traditions of these indigenous African people in a changed environment.
 The project is supported in hygienic and medical as well as in social and educational matters by the "Freundeskreis Ombili Berlin- Brandenburg e.V.".

 In September 2000 we, that is two married couples and a close friend, crossed Namibia in southwestern Africa with two pickup trucks.
 It is hardly possible to describe this impressive country with its endless expanses, spectacular landscapes, its eventful history and above all its interesting friendly people of different descent and skin color.
 However, the visit of the Ombili Foundation left the deepest impression on all of us.
 The Ombili Foundation is trying with great commitment to make life possible for a group of Khoisan (Bushmen) in the north of Namibia on the site of a former farm.